Mike Goldman: Television

 In 2001 Goldman became the narrator of Big Brother Australia, as well as other behind-the-scenes roles.
 From 2003 until 2008 he was the host of Big Brother spin-off UpLate.
 In 2005 until 2008 he became the host of Big Brother Friday Night Live with former Housemates Bree Amer and Ryan Fitzgerald.
 This also led to hosting Friday Night Games in 2006 with Amer and Fitzgerald.
 The trio also presented Download in 2007 and 2008.
 He remained the narrator of Big Brother until the show was cancelled at the end of the 2008 season.

 In 2006 Goldman became the local narrator of Meerkat Manor, dubbing his voiceover in place of that of Bill Nighy in the British show.
 In 2007, he hosted the second season of Joker Poker alongside poker pro Lee Nelson.

 In 2012 Goldman returned to his post as narrator of Big Brother when the show returned on the Nine Network.
 He also returned in 2013 as commentator of the weekly House games night, now rebranded as Showdown alongside Shelley Craft and former Housemate Michael Beveridge.

 In 2019 Goldman appeared in an episode of A Place to Call Home.
 In 2020 he appeared in single episodes of Wentworth, Monsters of Man and The Wilds.
 He also presented online Big Brother companion series The Big Bro Show for the Seven News website.

+Goldman returned to narrate Big Brother in 2025, with the show returning to Network 10 and Dreamworld.

 Film

-Goldman appeared in 2013 film Goddess starring Ronan Keating and Magda Szubanski and starred as himself in indie film Shooting Goldman in 2014.
+Goldman appeared in 2013 film Monsters Of Man starring Neal McDonough He was also in 2013 film Goddess starring Ronan Keating and Magda Szubanski and starred as himself in indie film Shooting Goldman in 2014 that played film.